Can I Sue the Builder of My Home?

 While six to eight years may seem like a long time, it is always a good idea to discuss your case with a construction defect lawyer as soon as a problem is detected.
 Waiting can complicate the process and may interfere with your ability to seek the total compensation you are due.

-Burg Simpson Is Here to Help
+Burg Simpson Law Firm Is Here to Help

-The attorneys at Burg Simpson understand property owners’ challenges and frustrations when dealing with construction defects.
+The attorneys at Burg Simpson Law Firm understand property owners’ challenges and frustrations when dealing with construction defects.
 We are dedicated to guiding you through every step of the legal process with honesty, compassion, and an unwavering resolve to help you get the compensation you are due.

 By leveraging our extensive knowledge of Colorado law, proven negotiation tactics, and the comprehensive resources of our national firm, we fight to secure significant results in every case we pursue.
 Choosing our award-winning law firm means placing your trust in attorneys who put your interests first as we work to ensure your voice is heard and your rights are protected.